Fuel-Testers: List of important news and bulletins issued on E-10 alcohol blend fuels.

 VIEW ARTICLE: http://www.evworld.com/article.cfm?archive=1&storyid=1217&first=4286&end=4285

-Note: Not all statements in this EV feature article may be factual, but we have included it here because the information, articles and opinions found on their site are very interesting.
+Note: All statements in this EV feature article may not be factual, but we have included it here because the information, articles and opinions found on their site are very interesting.

 MARINE INFORMATION